Christian democracy: Popularism

-Popularism is a political doctrine conceived by Don Luigi Sturzo.
-Sturzo outlined his conception of popularism as follows:
+Popolarismo (or popularism) is a political doctrine conceived by Don Luigi Sturzo, however in reality this was Christian democracy in the political sphere.
+The papal encyclical Graves de communi re prohibited Christian democracy to be a political ideology, and so Sturzo used the term popularism instead.
+Popularism helped European Catholics come to accept democracy, and so the idea has been linked to Christian democratic ideas of democracy, which Sturzo Defined as:

 Academics have tied the idea of popularism to the way Christian democratic parties encompass sections of the whole population.
 This results from the inherent religious center allowing cut across class divisions.
 In realization of this, Christian democratic parties tend to invoke the title "People's Parties".
 Academic Carlo Invernizzi Accetti links the idea of popularism to proportional representation, pillarization, and consociational democracy.

 Pluralism

 The Christian democratic notion of pluralism is about how humans are generally embedded in a social framework.
 John Witte, explaining the origin of Christian democracy, describes pluralism thus:

 Sphere sovereignty stresses the horizontal element; social communities have roles they must uphold and certain liberty and autonomy.
 Here the government had the role of policing the spheres.
 Subsidiarity is the vertical element, where the state has the role of protecting and regulating the spheres.
 The state must not interfere if these communities are behaving effectively.
 This also means that a state can intervene when these communities are not competent.
 In practice, subsidiarity has been used to justify the creation of international organizations, as higher international authorities need to exist to police nation-states.